 To pickle the red onions, slice one from root to tip thinly and put the slices in a bowl.
 Sprinkle salt over it and then add about 1/4 to 1/2 cup freshly squeezed lime juice.
 Freshly squeezed matters, as the bottled stuff will impart a strange, metallic taste to the onions.
 Massage everything together for a few seconds, then cover the bowl and let the onions sit for at least 30 minutes, and up to a day.

 To make a substitute for the Seville orange juice, use the following ratio: 2 parts orange juice, 1 part lime juice, 1 part grapefruit juice.
 Use yellow grapefruits if possible.
 And yes, fresh squeezed matters a lot here.
 But if you are stuck with bottled juices, it’ll be OK, just not as good.

-Do yourself a favor and learn this dish.
+Do yourself a favor and learn this dish using pork, chicken or whatever makes you happy.
 You won’t be sad.